William Adams (samurai)

 William Adams (24 September 1564 – 16 May 1620), better known in Japan as Miura Anjin (三浦按針), was an English navigator who, in 1600, became the first Englishman to reach Japan.
-He was later granted samurai status, and was recognised as one of the most influential foreigners in Japan during the early 17th century.
+He was later granted hatamoto status, (Note: Henry Smith argued there is not much evidence about His 250 koku fief.
+Thus Smith argued Adams's status as samurai was more "honorary".) and was recognised as one of the most influential foreigners in Japan during the early 17th century.

 He arrived in Japan as one of the few survivors of the ship Liefde under the leadership of Jacob Quaeckernaeck.
 It was the only vessel to reach Japan from a five-ship expedition launched by a company of Rotterdam merchants (a voorcompagnie, or predecessor, of the Dutch East India Company).
-Soon after his arrival in Japan, Adams and his second mate Jan Joosten became advisors to shōgun Tokugawa Ieyasu, and each was appointed as hatamoto.
-(Note: Henry Smith argued there is not much evidence about His 250 koku fief.
-Thus Smith argued Adams' status as samurai was more "honorary".)
+Soon after his arrival in Japan, Adams and his second mate Jan Joosten became advisors to shōgun Tokugawa Ieyasu.

+Among Adams's legacies was his promotion of a policy of religious intolerance aimed particularly at Catholics, which later developed into a centuries-long policy of religious persecution directed primarily against Europeans and Christians of all denominations, eventually extending to Japanese converts as well.
+He also influenced the development of Japan's isolationist sakoku policy, under which interactions with other countries were severely restricted, almost all foreign nationals were barred from entering Japan, and Japanese commoners were prohibited from leaving the country.

 For more than a decade, the Tokugawa authorities did not allow Adams and Joosten to leave Japan.
-Although eventually given permission to return home to England, Adams decided to stay in Japan, where he died at the age of 55.
-In 1635, Tokugawa Iemitsu closed Japan to foreign trade and Adams's half-Japanese children disappear from historical records at that time.
+Although he was eventually granted permission to return to England, Adams chose to remain in Japan, where he died at the age of 55.
+His Japan-born children, Joseph and Susanna, were likely expelled to Batavia in 1635, when Tokugawa Iemitsu closed Japan to foreign trade; after that, they disappear from the historical record.

 Early life

-Adams was born in Gillingham, Kent, England.
+Adams was born in Gillingham, Kent, England in 1564.
 His father died when he was twelve, and he was apprenticed to shipyard owner Master Nicholas Diggins at Limehouse for the seafaring life.
 He spent the next twelve years learning shipbuilding, astronomy, and navigation before entering the Royal Navy.